 Operators must declare during the month of May the income of the previous year which will serve as basis for the calculation of the contributions.

 In conclusion, we specify that these contributions concern enterprises subject to a real tax system.
 Individual entrepreneurs under the "MICRO BIC" or "MICRO BNC" scheme make a lump-sum payment releasing their social contributions.
 The payment is quarterly and amounts to:

 - 13.10% of turnover for sales of goods or supply of housing (excluding furnished housing: 22.7%),

 Below is a scale showing total proportional contributions to various levels of profit

-This is given for indication a precise calculus of your contributions should be validate by an English spoken chartered accountant
+This is given for indication, a precise calculus of your contributions should be validated by an English speaking chartered accountant